iwasz/libstate/README.md

 Then I noticed third issue (well mistake actually) that I passed ```const char *``` as an event even though conditions and actions worked on ```std::strings```.
 This generated lots of additional conversions.
 Simply adding a "s" suffix reduced the output even further.

 I also found it difficult to get track of all the measurements which I made after every slight change for -O3, -O0 and -O0-stripped versions.
 I easilly got confused and compared wrong measurements.
+Another thing I didn't know is that even -O3 binary can be stripped.
+In my case ```.strtab``` and ```.symtab``` sections shrank and I got more tnah 50% savings.

 ## Second attempt